-- The marketplace facilitator made a reasonable effort to obtain accurate information regarding the responsibility to collect on facilitated sales from the marketplace seller; and - The failure to collect tax was due to incorrect information provided by the marketplace seller.
+- The marketplace facilitator made a reasonable effort to obtain accurate information regarding the responsibility to collect on facilitated sales from the marketplace seller; and - The failure to collect tax was due to incorrect factual information provided by the marketplace seller.

-In order to avail itself of this relief, a marketplace facilitator must collect, maintain, and provide upon audit accurate information regarding the identity of the marketplace seller that provided the incorrect information.
-This includes the marketplace seller's legal name, the street address of the marketplace seller's principal place of business, current mailing address, and a complete record of the incorrect information provided by the marketplace seller.
+In order to avail itself of this relief, a marketplace facilitator must collect, maintain, and provide upon audit complete and accurate information regarding the identity of the marketplace seller that provided the incorrect factual information.
+This includes the marketplace seller's legal name, the street address of the marketplace seller's principal place of business, current mailing address, and a complete record of the incorrect factual information provided by the marketplace seller.

-Marketplace facilitator relief applies only to information provided by the marketplace seller that is known about transactions and items as a matter of fact.
+Marketplace facilitator relief applies only to incorrect factual information provided by the marketplace seller.
 The relief does not apply to the marketplace seller's advice or opinion on matters such as: